PaulGilchrist/mongodb-testing/redis-cache/README-redis.md

 quit
 ```

-A full list of command can be found [here](https://redis.io/commands)
+A full list of commands can be found [here](https://redis.io/commands)

 ## Data setup